Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

-We call the covariance function $\s$, resulting from Assumptions \ref{leighton}-\ref{diniyar2}, the {\em phylogenetic covariance function}.
-It is shown in the supplement that a large class of phylogenetic covariance functions may be constructed, offering a wide choice of priors for Bayesian evolutionary inference with function-valued traits.
-Some of our mathematical results are summarised in the following Proposition.
+The marginal process is of course Gaussian, and so it is sufficient to specify its covariance function $\Sigma$ on $S \times T$, where $T$ is the set of all dates in $\T$.
+In fact, each different marginal covariance function specifies a different phylogenetic covariance function, and so a wide class of phylogenetic covariance functions may be constructed.
+In turn, these models offer an equally wide choice of priors for Bayesian evolutionary inference with function-valued traits.